De Freitas Wetland: Geography

 Located in Vine Street, between Fairfield Precinct Park and Patrician Brothers' College, De Freitas Wetland has been reconstructed, although it is a natural and historical billabong, as it has been present in 1943 aerial images, unlike many others in the area.
 The swamp is situated west of Prospect Creek and is adjacent to Makepeace Oval to the southeast, in addition to residential buildings to its north.
 The Horsley Drive is the major road proximate to the swamp on the east.
 Moreover, it is the only remaining natural wetland on Prospect Creek south of Prospect Reservoir.
 In the Fairfield area, wetlands are beginning to increase with the establishment of stormwater retention basins.

 Ecology

 The wetland is part of the Freshwater Wetlands on Coastal Floodplains ecoregion, specifically Sydney Freshwater Wetlands, which belong to the NSW North Coast, Sydney Basin and the South East Corner bioregions, which are listed as endangered ecological communities under the Threatened Species Conservation Act 1995 of New South Wales.

 No listed threatened flora species are found in this ecosystem, though various locally important species may be present, such as, Cladium procerum, Carex fascicularis and Brasenia schreberi.
-Since it's part of a creek system (Prospect Creek), the swamp predominantly features Casuarina glauca and is within the Coastal Swamp Oak Forest and River-flat eucalypt forest biomes.
+Since it is part of a creek system (Prospect Creek), the swamp predominantly features Casuarina glauca and is within the Coastal Swamp Oak Forest and River-flat eucalypt forest biomes.
 Red-eared slider turtles are an invasive species found at the swamp, and visitors are advised to report their presence.